Engineering Projects & Systems Management MSc

 To ensure that products and services have the quality they have been designed for, a quality strategy throughout the organisation is required.
 This approach to the management of quality throughout the entire organisation has evolved to what is generally known as Quality Management Systems (QMS).
 The focus of this module is to inform students about the fundamental principles of QMS and its implementation using various tools and techniques.

 This module will start off with an overview of QMS with an emphasis on ISO 9000 series, which is a key building block in an organisation's approach to total quality management (TQM) and strategic process improvement (SPI).
 This will lead to the next topic which is the selection of tools and techniques, and the typical problems found in their use and applications.
-The final part of this module will cover key concepts of specific quality management techniques such as quality function deployment (QFD), design of experiments (DoE), failure mode and effects analysis (FMEA), statistical process control (SPC), benchmarking, business process re-engineering (BPR). value stream mapping (VSM) and Six Sigma.
-All these will be vital in enhancing the your employability skills, especially if you're interested in working in quality management sectors.
+The final part of this module will cover key concepts of specific quality management techniques such as quality function deployment (QFD), design of experiments (DoE), failure mode and effects analysis (FMEA), statistical process control (SPC), benchmarking, business process re-engineering (BPR), value stream mapping (VSM) and Six Sigma.
+All these will be vital in enhancing your employability skills, especially if you're interested in working in quality management sectors.

 Advanced Product Modelling